Bassel20/Embedded-Systems-Interview-Questions-Answers/C Programming Questions.md

 The C compilation process converts source code into object code or machine code.
 The compilation process can be divided into four steps:
 1. Preprocessor
  *	Macros expansion
  *	File inclusion
  *	Conditional Compilation
  *	replaces the macros with their respective values
  *	includes the necessary header files.

 2. Compiler
-o	takes the preprocessed code and converts it into assembly code o	converts the intermediate file (.i) into an Assembly file (.s) o	analyzes the code to detect syntax errors, type errors, and other issues o	Contains:
+*	takes the preprocessed code and converts it into assembly code
+*	converts the intermediate file (.i) into an Assembly file (.s)
+*	analyzes the code to detect syntax errors, type errors, and other issues
+*	Contains:
-	Tokenizer (Removes comments and spaces)
+**	Tokenizer (Removes comments and spaces)
-	Syntax analyzer (has all C language rules)
+**	Syntax analyzer (has all C language rules)
-	Parser (.c -> .asm)
+**	Parser (.c -> .asm)
-	Optimizer (least exec time and least mem consumption) o	If there are any errors, the compilation process stops, and the errors are reported to the developer
+**	Optimizer (least exec time and least mem consumption)
+*	If there are any errors, the compilation process stops, and the errors are reported to the developer
 3. Assembler
 o	Takes in the assembly code generated in the previous step and converts it into machine code o	generates an object file that can be linked with other object files to create a complete program